-In addition to these on-the-ground efforts to build up community well-being, a few congregations - exceptionally few in Albuquerque - also make connections with organizations that allow them to give voice to public policy concerns.
+In addition to these on-the-ground efforts to build up community well-being, a few congregations also make connections with organizations that allow them to give voice to public policy concerns.
 From the environment to health care and from civil rights to animal rights, congregations sometimes pursue the cause of justice in this world through advocacy organizations that include:

-Amnesty International, The Audobon Society.
-Bread for the World, Center for the Prevention Domestic of Violence, The Sierra Club, Ministry, Children's Earth Defense Fund, Fellowship of Reconciliation.
-Gay Pride parade and AIDS Walk, Simple Justice (an advocacy group for gays and lesbians), Interfaith Alliance, Physicians for Social Responsibility, Protestants for the Common Good, Union of Concerned Scientists.
-United Power for Action and Justice -as well as the March for Jesus and Life Chain

-In most cases, congregations participate with local chapters of large national groups, but the national and international scope of the issues being addressed draws congregations into a large public arena.
+International, Amnesty The Audobon Society, Bread for the World, Center for the Prevention Domestic Violence.
+The Sierra Club, Earth Ministry, Children's Defense Fund, Fellowship of Reconciliation, Gay Pride parade and AIDS Walk, Simple Justice advocacy group for gays and lesbians).
+Interfaith Alliance.
+Physicians for Social Responsibility, Protestants for the Common Good, Union of Concerned Scientists.
+United Power for Action and Justice -as well as the March for Jesus and Life Chain groups, but the national and international scope of the issues being addressed draws congregations into a large public arena.
 African American churches were the only ones in our study to report alliances with specifically political or voter education organizations.
 Their members, in turn, were also the most likely to report that they participate in political activities in the community.